 Buying a salvaged or a hurricane damaged vessel is something that people consider when looking for bargains, says Jose Menoyo, surveyor at Sea Services, in San Juan, Puerto Rico.
 “Generally, if it is a salvage, it will have some damage.
 These boats are a total loss to the insurance companies since the costs of repairs are higher that the insured value.”

 When a boat is deemed a total loss, it will be no small feat to bring back to fully serviceable condition, according to the BVI’s Duff.
 “Sometimes the damages far outweigh a boat’s potential value when repaired, if you consider the cost of the repairs and the inevitable loss of value compared to a boat that has not been wrecked.”

-There are also the boats that are deemed constructive total losses (CTL).
+There are also hurricane damaged boats that are deemed constructive total losses (CTL).

 “This is mainly seen in older boats where the insured value is not that high.
 For example, a Tiara 35 (motorboat) sustained minor damages to the hull, water intrusion to the cabin, outriggers and other damages.
 The vessel was insured for $40,000 and the repairs were almost as high as the insured value.
 For the insurance, that will be a CTL.
 Usually the owner collects the complete insurance and has the first option to keep the boat.
 If not, then the insurance company will sell the boat to the public usually for a very attractive price.
 There may be cases where you hit the jackpot and get a $1,200,000 yacht for a fraction of the price and in the end not spend much in putting the vessel back in order,” says Sea Services’ Menoyo.